Summary

 π Important to note

-When you are creating an Automation for your Planhat tenant, you should always choose a Templated Automation (rather than a Custom Automation) if at all possible.
+When you are creating an Automation for your Planhat tenant, you should always choose a Templated Automation (rather than building a Custom Automation) if at all possible.

 Using a Templated Automation is quicker and easier for you, whereas Custom Automations, whilst being incredibly powerful, are more complex to set up.